pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

       w1 = cut(w, [], [lo1, hi1], [lo2, hi2], ...)

-Different projections are covered in the :ref:`Projection in more details <Projection_in_details>` section below.
+Different projections are covered in the :ref:`Projection in more detail <Projection_in_details>` section below.

 .. note::